 This is my favorite way to enjoy eggplant all summer long, hence calling it the Best Skinny Eggplant Rollatini with Spinach.
 It’s decadent, vegetarian comfort food at it’s best yet made light with no breading and no frying.
 So good and better than most eggplant dishes I order at restaurants which are typically fried and loaded with calories.

 If you’re thinking your not a fan of eggplant, I know this recipe will change your mind.
 The eggplant is sliced so thin (I used my mandolin for perfect even slices) that it literally melts in your mouth once baked.
-A serving is super generous, you’ll be stuffed for under 250 calories.
+Servings are super generous and filling.

 In the past I’ve sliced my eggplant a little thicker, but trust me, it’s just not the same.
 I prefer to use two medium eggplants so my slices all come out even in size (can you say OCD?) and I save the odd-sized pieces for another recipe (chop it up and simmer it in marinara for a delicious Eggplant and Tomato Sauce).
 But if you prefer to use one large one and don’t mind all your rolls coming out different sizes, go for it.
-This recipe is a little more time consuming, so you can prep this ahead Sunday night then bake it Monday night.
+This recipe is a little more time consuming, so great for weekends to prep ahead.
+You can keep this refrigerated overnight until ready to bake.

 PS- for those who want to know what brand of Mandolin, it’s available on Amazon, it’s from OXO (click to see).